-25. Similarly, in the OUC docket cited above, OUC proposed an in-service date of November 1986 for its Stanton 1 coal-fired unit.
+27. Similarly, in the OUC docket cited above, OUC proposed an in-service date of November 1986 for its Stanton 1 coal-fired unit.
 In Order No. 10320, the Commission concluded that the capacity of the proposed unit would not be needed for reliability purposes "during the 1980's."
 Order No. 10320 at 3.
-However, the Commission also examined "another aspect of the need issue . . . the socioeconomic need of reducing the State's consumption of imported oil."
-The Commission reasoned that OUC's project " . . . will provide significant economic benefits for peninsular Florida in terms of supplying an alternative to oil-fired capacity generation."
+However, the Commission also examined "another aspect of the need issue . . . the socio-economic need of reducing the State's consumption of imported oil."
+The Commission reasoned that OUC's project '. . . will provide significant economic benefits for peninsular Florida in terms of supplying an alternative to oil-fired capacity generation."
 The Commission concluded that the unit would help enable electric utilities to meet and surpass the Commission's goal of reducing statewide oil consumption.

-26. Again, in the proceeding on Tampa Electric Company's ("TECO") petition for determination of need for its Big Bend 4 generating unit, the Commission recognized the socio-economic benefits of reducing Florida's consumption of imported oil as a basis for granting a determination of need.
-In Re: Application for Certification of Tampa Electric Company's Proposed 417 Megawatt Net Coal-Fired Big Bend Unit No. 4, Docket No. 800595-EU (Fla.
+28. Again, in the proceeding on Tampa Electric Company's ("TECO") petition for determination of need for its Big Bend 4 generating unit, the Commission recognized the socio-economic benefits of reducing Florida's consumption of imported oil as a basis for granting a determination of need.
+In Re: Application for Certification of Tampa Electric Company's Proposed 417 Megawatt Net Coal-Fired Big Bend Unit No. 4, Docket No. 800595-EU

+(Fla.
 Pub.
 Serv.
 Comm'n, Jan.
-16, 1981), Order No. 9749 at 4.8
+16, 1981), Order No. 9749 at 4.6

-27. Duke Mulberry, the proposed EWG merchant power supplier, does not propose to require the ratepayers of a particular utility to vouchsafe the cost and risk of the proposed unit through a contract prior to certification.
-It follows that, in gauging the ability of the proposed plant to satisfy the statutory criteria, the Cemmission is not confined or restricted to an analysis of a specific utility's reliability or the need for adequate electricity at a reasonable cost for a specific utility's ratepayers.
+29. Duke New Smyrna, the proposed EWG merchant power supplier, does not propose to require the ratepayers of any utility to guarantee the cost and bear the risk of the proposed Power Plant through a contract prior to certification.
+It follows that, in gauging the ability of the proposed plant to satisfy the statutory criteria, the Commission is not confined or restricted to an analysis of a specific utility's reliability or the need for adequate electricity at a reasonable cost for a specific utility's ratepayers.
+In keeping with its precedents, the Commission may consider statewide, or peninsula-wide, need, cost-effectiveness, and other factors relating to a proposed power plant.

-28. Moreover, just as FPL, JEA, OUC, and TECO persuaded the Commission that "aspects of need" other than their respective, utility-specific reliability criteria and cost-effectiveness determinations supported their petitions, IMCA and Duke Mulberry may support their petition by relying on "aspects of need" that, while not based on a contract with a specific purchasing utility, nonetheless invoke relevant matters within the Commission's jurisdiction.
-Without asking the Commission to pre-judge the "need" issue,9 IMCA and Duke Mulberry believe it is appropriate to point

-9 The scope and specification of issues relating to the criteria set forth in Section 403.519 would naturally be determined on a case-specific basis.
-IMCA and Duke Mulberry would suggest that, because the merchant plant poses no economic risk to utility customers, and because its presence can only enhance reliability, the evaluation of merchant plant proposals may be less rigorous than for a traditional retail utility's need determination, which dovetails directly with the utility's request for authority to recover the costs of its project from its ratepayers.
-An approach to evaluating a "merchant plant" proposal in a determination of need case that takes into account out that there are many "aspects of need" within the Commission's jurisdiction that a merchant plant can identify and satisfy in a proceeding on its petition for determination of need that do not depend on a contract with a specific purchasing utility and thus are not limited to a particular utility.
-By way of illustration only, without limiting possible avenues, other aspects of need that a merchant plant of the type planned by IMCA and Duke Mulberry can satisfy may include general reliability benefits,10 environmental benefits, energy efficiency and conservation benefits, and other socio-economic benefits, including both reduction of oil imports and downward competitive pressure on wholesale prices, and thereby on retail prices paid by consumers.11 the willingness of the applicant to insulate ratepayers from rate base and investment risk would encourage the further development of, and maximize the benefits from, this unique segment of the wholesale power market.
+30. Moreover, just as FPL, JEA, OUC, and TECO persuaded the Commission that "aspects of need" other than their respective, utility-specific reliability criteria and cost-effectiveness determinations supported their petitions, Duke New Smyrna may support its petition by relying on "aspects of need" that, while not based on a contract with a specific purchasing utility, nonetheless invoke relevant matters within the Commission's jurisdiction.
+Without asking the Commission to prejudge the "need" issue,7 Duke new Smyrna believes it is appropriate to point out that there are many "aspects of need" within the Commission's jurisdiction that are neither utility-specific nor dependent on a contract with a specific purchasing utility, but which a merchant plant developer can demonstrate its project satisfies in a need determination proceeding.
+By way of illustration only, other aspects of need that a merchant plant of the type planned by Duke New Smyrna can satisfy may include general reliability benefits,8 environmental benefits, energy efficiency and conservation benefits, and other socio-economic benefits, including both reduction of oil imports and downward competitive pressure on wholesale prices, and thereby on retail

-8 In this respect, IMCA and Duke Mulberry intend to demonstrate that the proposed Power Plant will similarly reduce the use of imported oil in Florida by economically displacing oil-fired generation, at no risk to electric consumers.
+6 In this respect, Duke New Smyrna expects to demonstrate that the proposed Power Plant will similarly reduce the use of imported oil in Florida by economically displacing oil-fired generation, at no risk to electric consumers.